Skip to Content

 Despite several studies boasting of the superior outcomes of this educational model, the results cannot be consistently replicated.

-Some studies found that students who were educated under Montessori had better outcomes than students who were educated in traditional schools.
-However, other studies found that this type of education produced the same, or even worse, outcomes.
+Some studies found that students in Montessori schools had better outcomes than those educated in traditional schools.

 Because of the inconsistency, no reliable conclusion can be drawn regarding the efficacy of this learning model4.